wweverma1/github-readme-codeforces-stats/README.md

 ## 🌟 About

-This projects offers you a new add-on i.e. **Codeforces Stats** to add to your GitHub Readme.
+This project offers you a new add-on i.e. **Codeforces Stats Card** to add to your GitHub Profile.

 ## Demo